FederatedAI/FATE/federatedml/secureprotol/README.rst

     2. Decode: decode back as what it is.

-:Addition and Scalar Multiplication: Please refer to the same pages with encrypt step above for details.
+:Addition and Scalar Multiplication: Please refer to the links above with encrypt step for details.